liorosen/Spotify-playlist-maker/README.md

+# Spotify Playlist Maker

-This project is a Billboard Hot 100 Spotify Playlist Generator that allows users to travel back in time and generate Spotify playlists for specific dates based on the Billboard Hot 100 chart.
-It combines web scraping, data extraction, and Spotify API integration to create a seamless experience for music enthusiasts.
+**Spotify Playlist Maker** is a Python-based application that generates Spotify playlists based on the Billboard Hot 100 charts for a specified date.
+By combining web scraping techniques with the Spotify API, it allows users to recreate historical music charts as Spotify playlists.

-Key Features:
-Date-Based Playlist Creation:
+## Features

+- **Date-Specific Playlist Generation**:
-Input any date after August 4, 1958, to fetch the Billboard Hot 100 chart for that week.
+  - Enter a date to fetch the Billboard Hot 100 chart for that week and create a corresponding Spotify playlist.

-Automatically generates a Spotify playlist for the selected chart.
-Web Scraping:
+- **Web Scraping with BeautifulSoup**:

-Utilizes BeautifulSoup to scrape song titles from the Billboard website.
+  - Extracts song titles and artists from Billboard's website using the BeautifulSoup library.
-Spotify API Integration:

-Authenticates using Spotipy to interact with Spotify's API.
-Searches for songs on Spotify, retrieves metadata, and adds tracks to a private playlist.
-Error Handling:
+- **Spotify API Integration via Spotipy**:
+  - Authenticates and interacts with the Spotify API to search for songs and create playlists directly in the user's Spotify account.

+- **Data Persistence**:
+  - Saves detailed song data, including metadata and Spotify URIs, in a text file for future reference.

+## Dependencies

+- **Python 3.x**: Ensure Python is installed on your system.
+- **BeautifulSoup4**: For web scraping.
+- **Spotipy**: A lightweight Python library for the Spotify Web API.
+- **Requests**: For making HTTP requests.
+- **dotenv**: To manage environment variables.

+## Notes

+- The application relies on the availability and accuracy of the Billboard website and the Spotify catalog.
-Ensures valid date input and handles cases where songs are not found on Spotify.
+- Some songs from older charts may not be available on Spotify.
-Output:

-Generates a text file with details of all songs, including names, artists, and Spotify URLs.
-Provides the Spotify playlist URL for easy sharing and access.
-Technical Highlights:
-Python Libraries:
-BeautifulSoup for web scraping.
-Spotipy for Spotify API interaction. requests for HTTP requests.
-Dynamic Data Handling:
-Automatically calculates the most recent Friday as the latest valid date for charts.
-User-Friendly Interface:
-Prompts for input and provides clear feedback for invalid dates or missing data.
-This project is a robust example of combining web scraping with API integration to solve real-world problems and provide a rich user experience.
+- Ensure your Spotify account has the necessary permissions to create playlists.